-7. Where will the REPRIEVE trial be conducted?
+6. Where is the REPRIEVE trial being conducted?

-The REPRIEVE trial will be conducted primarily at research sites in United States, Canada, Thailand, South Africa, Brazil, Peru, Haiti, and India.
-Over 100 research sites are currently enrolling participants.
+The REPRIEVE trial is being conducted primarily at research sites in United States, Canada, Thailand, South Africa, Brazil, Peru, Haiti, and India.
+Over 100 research sites enrolled participants into REPRIEVE.
 A map is posted providing links to participating sites, as well as contact information for the participating sites.

 7. Are there any substudies that are a part of the REPRIEVE trial?

 There are 4 substudies that are part of the REPRIEVE trial, including 2 additional study objectives included in REPRIEVE, they are:

 - The REPRIEVE Mechanistic Substudy (ACTG A5333s)